gunnarahlberg/elm-faq/index.md

-### How do I generate an Action as an Effect?

-    Effects.task (Task.succeed SomeAction)

-### How do I install an older version of Elm, 0.15.1 for example?
+### How do I install an older version of Elm, 0.16 for example?

-    npm install -g elm@0.15.1
+    npm install -g elm@0.16

 If you need to switch between multiple versions of elm, consider [elmenv](https://github.com/sonnym/elmenv).